 The Modern-Day Seaman

 Today’s courts normally consider a seaman a worker whose shipboard labors fulfill a vessel’s mission by contributing to its function.
 This definition rules out most dock workers.
 Although they do perform some of their duties on board ship, courts have decided that such laborers play no part in the actual functioning of a vessel.
-Some workers who suffer shipboard injury during transport to or from a job that they perform on land.
-Some contractors and others performing shipboard labor on a temporary basis.
+Some workers suffer shipboard injury during transport to or from a job that they perform on land.
+Some contractors and others perform shipboard labor on a temporary basis.

 Often, a worker’s qualification as a seaman will hinge largely on what percentage of his duties actually takes place on board a ship.
 Further, at the time of his injury, a plaintiff seeking protection under the Jones Act must have suffered his injuries while in the employ of the ship’s owners.
 All others will need to seek recourse through the common law or some other applicable statute.

 To meet the definition of a vessel, a conveyance must have the ability to move or be moved in navigation.
 Although this would seem to cover a wide range, it does exclude such things as fixed oil platforms that are incapable of providing transport.

 Submersible oil rigs, on the other hand, can move in the water, and this fact qualifies them for coverage under the Jones Act.